The Mining Act of 1971.

 Transfers $100.00 $100.00

-(b) The Mining Account is established as a nonreverting account within the Department.
-Fees collected under this section shall be credited to the Mining Account and shall be applied to the costs of administering this Article.
+(b) Fees collected under this section shall be credited to the General Fund and shall be applied to the costs of administering this Article.

 § 74-55.
 Reclamation report.